Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 It’s almost impossible to maintain consistent periods of high growth.
 Many businesses experience lulls in revenue or cash flow fluctuations, but if your numbers are starting to go the wrong way your business may be declining.
 Stimulating growth should be your number one priority, and applying for finance may allow you to do this.
 Find out what financing options you have in this guide.

-A business in decline is one that is experiencing consistent decreasing revenue and customers.
-This decline may cause cash flow fluctuations and could require intervention to encourage growth.
+While every business may experience downturns, a business in decline is one that is experiencing consistent decreasing revenue and customers.
+This decline will not be consistent with the cash flow fluctuations of a business and will require intervention from businesses to encourage growth.

 Declining businesses have varied funding needs, which can include the following: